php-workx/skypilot/docs/source/getting-started/installation.rst

 * **Authentication fails:** ensure ``api_key`` is configured correctly.
 * **SSH access denied:** confirm your public key is added to Seeweb before launching servers; otherwise retrieve the one-time root password from the Seeweb panel.
 * **Instance type unavailable:** not all plans exist in every region.
-Either specify a region that supports the plan or let SkyPilot auto‑select.
+Either specify a region that supports the plan or let SkyPilot auto-select.

 See also
 ^^^^^^^^^^^^^^^^^^^^^